nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.9.
 Sorting the list of tasks: `sort`

-Sort all the tasks by due dates, closest to furthest from the current date.
+Sort all the tasks by due dates, closest to furthest from the current date. <br>
 Format : `sort`

 ### 2.10.
 Undo previous command: `undo`

-Undo previous add/ delete command.
+Undo previous add/ delete command. <br>
 Format: `undo`

 ### 2.11.
 Clearing all entries : `clear`